 10 off-beat destinations for great Canadian road trips

-Although travel restrictions may make international adventures a challenge for some time to come, there are many amazing destinations in Canada for you to explore.
-Each province has its own rules and restrictions in place due to COVID-19, so it may be advisable to stay within your own province for now.
-Be sure to consult the provincial government website of your intended destination to ensure your planned adventure is within the recommended guidelines.
+As travel restrictions start to ease, if you’re feeling the urge to get away but aren’t ready to get on a plane yet, there are many amazing destinations in Canada for you to explore by car.
+Each province still has its own rules and restrictions in place due to COVID-19, so be sure to consult the provincial government website of your intended destination to ensure your planned adventure is within the recommended guidelines.

 If snakes and other rugged outdoor adventures aren’t to your liking, BC’s interior region may be a little more your style.
 In the Okanagan Valley, about a four-hour drive from Vancouver, you will find lakes, beaches and an impressive assortment of wineries that are open for visits this year.